indie/ecosteader/README.md

 # Ecosteader

+0. RECOMMENDED: Purge Twitter from your life and technology devices.
+Ecosteaders are not Egoists.

-Visit [Ecosteader] to learn about Ecological Democracy.
+1. Visit [Ecosteader] to learn more about Ecological Democracy.:

-How to use this repository of infinite wisdom:

-1. Begin with these [Lot Plan Considerations] to plan your lot and the foundation of your strucutre.
+2. Begin with these [Lot Plan Considerations] to plan your lot and the foundation of your structure.

-2. Design lean, build green.

-3. Create legacy as an Ecosteader's stead with a [Permanent "No Rent Covenant"] and gain ETERNAL karma!
+3. Design lean, build green.
+Create legacy as an Ecosteader's stead with a [Permanent "No Rent Covenant"] and gain ETERNAL karma!

 4. Live in harmony with the birds, fish, and wildlife.